srimarrivada/BigData-Installation-on-Windows/Install Apache Cassandra 3.11.17 on Windows 10.md

 You can get the stable release from the official [Apache Cassandra Downloads](https://cassandra.apache.org/_/download.html) website.
 At the time of this document preparation, the most recent stable release is **4.1.7** which cannot be used on Windows system directly.
 Instead, we will install **3.11.17** release.
 * Go to [Cassandra Archive location](https://archive.apache.org/dist/cassandra/) website.
 * On the [Cassandra Archive 3.11.17](https://archive.apache.org/dist/cassandra/3.11.17/) page, click on [apache-cassandra-3.11.17-bin.tar.gz](https://archive.apache.org/dist/cassandra/3.11.17/apache-cassandra-3.11.17-bin.tar.gz) link which downloads the file into your **Downloads** folder in your machine.
-* After the binary file is downloaded, choose the installation directory in your machine and copy `apache-cassandra-3.11.17-bin.tar.gz` file to that directory.
-Let us choose the installation directory as
+* After the binary file is downloaded, choose the installation directory in your machine and copy `apache-cassandra-3.11.17-bin.tar.gz` file to that directory _(Here I have chosen my installation directory as
-  `D:\ProgramFiles\Cassandra`.
+  `D:\ProgramFiles\Cassandra`)_
 * Right click on `apache-cassandra-3.11.17-bin.tar.gz` file and choose **7-Zip** -> **Extract Here** option which extracts a new packed file `apache-cassandra-3.11.17-bin.tar`.
 * Next, unpack `apache-cassandra-3.11.17-bin.tar` file using **7zip** utility.
 * The tar file extraction may take few minutes to finish.
 After finishing, you see a folder named `apache-cassandra-3.11.17-bin` which consists of Cassandra binaries and libraries.